xtopheryoungs/ourCodeArcade/tutorials/0-helloWorld.md

 This area you're reading right now is the tutorial page which provides instructions on what to do.

-The large gray area on the right side of the CodeBuilder window is the workspace where you can place code blocks to create your program.
+The large gray area in the CodeBuilder window is the workspace where you can place code blocks to create your program.

-To the left of the workspace is the toolbox, which has categories or drawers of different code blocks that you can drag into the workspace.
+To the left of the workspace is the toolbox, which has categories of different code blocks that you can drag into the workspace.

 #### ~ tutorialhint

 You can remove a block from the workspace by dragging it into the toolbox.
-Alternatively, you can select a block in the workspace and press Delete on your keyboard.

 Try deleting the ``||player:on chat command||`` block.

 ## Step 3

 In the lower right corner of the workspace are several buttons.
-The large green button is the Play button which will close the CodeBuilder window and run your code.
+The green Play button will close the CodeBuilder window and run your code.

 The + and - buttons control the zoom level of the workspace, though they may not appear if the CodeBuilder window is too small.